 Homes and apartments are sometimes sold in the middle of leases.
 In the event this occurs, the landlord must transfer the security deposit to the incoming owner.
 The new owner cannot charge a higher security deposit or monthly rent until the end of the lease.
 Once the lease is over, the new owner is responsible for refunding the security deposit.
-If the departing owner fails to transfer the deposit over the incoming owner, the tenants have cause to sue the prior owner to get the deposit returned.
+If the departing owner fails to transfer the deposit over to the incoming owner, the tenants have cause to sue the prior owner to get the deposit returned.

 Security Deposit Disputes

 State laws are clear on the matter of security deposit disputes.
 In the event that a landlord returns less than the entire amount of the security deposit, a tenant can draft a letter to the landlord explaining why they deserve a larger refund.
-This can demand that the money already paid in deposit must be paid back, and that the owner must pay it back right away.
+This can demand that the money already paid in the deposit must be paid back and that the owner must pay it back right away.
 The property owner would then be required to pay it back.